buzzkc/docker-dust-collection/README.md

 ## To-Dos
 - Load all configs and ports from .env and update configurations for flows, esphome, and home assistant.
 - Add authentication to services, currently no login needed, except for HA.
-- Add web based editor for dc-config.json.
+- ~~Add web based editor for dc-config.json.~~
 - Add controller, tool, and gate examples to ESPHome.
 - Document MQTT messages and flows
 - Make HA optional, not really needed since ESPHome is its own container, but nice to have the extra automation/ui features.
+- Update gates on devices to control independently.

 **Author:** BuzzKC